mkuehl/JaMoPPInjection/README.md

 2. Ready

-Change config.properties
+## Change config.properties

 1. In the JaMoPPInjection folder, open "config.properties" file (e.g. with Notepad++).
 2. Change paths to your system.
 The following keywords where used:
-	i.
-GitExePath: Path to git exe including the exe (for Windows).
-For Mac and Linux the respective git paths have to be used, it's not sure that it works on those systems. ii.
-GitRepoURL: The git project you want to process (this is for cloning). iii.
-RepoPathOnSystem: Path where git repo should be cloned to (e.g. C:\\RepoToBeTransformed\\). iv.
-DeltaDirectory: Directory for delta- and SPL-file (e.g. C:\\DeltaDirectory).
+  1. GitExePath: Path to git exe including the exe (for Windows).
+For Mac and Linux the respective git paths have to be used, it's not sure that it works on those systems.
+  2. GitRepoURL: The git project you want to process (this is for cloning).
+  3. RepoPathOnSystem: Path where git repo should be cloned to (e.g. C:\\RepoToBeTransformed\\).
+  4. DeltaDirectory: Directory for delta- and SPL-file (e.g. C:\\DeltaDirectory).
-	v.
-DeltaFile: Name of delta-file with file type (e.g. example.deltaj). vi.
-SPLFile: Name of SPL-file with file type (e.g. example.spl). vii.
-StepsBackFromHEADRevision: The number of steps taken back from HEAD revision (e.g. 5). ix.
-LogFilePath: Path to log-file (e.g. C:\\deltatransformationlog.txt, or without ending for Linux/Mac).
+  5. DeltaFile: Name of delta-file with file type (e.g. example.deltaj).
+  6. SPLFile: Name of SPL-file with file type (e.g. example.spl).
+  7. StepsBackFromHEADRevision: The number of steps taken back from HEAD revision (e.g. 5).
+  8. LogFilePath: Path to log-file (e.g. C:\\deltatransformationlog.txt, or without ending for Linux/Mac).

-Start Delta Transformation
+## Start Delta Transformation

 1. Click on "Run As.."->"Eclipse Application".
 "Run As" can be found in the context menu by right-clicking the project name in the package explorer.
 2. A new Eclipse instance starts.